 6" h x 6" w x 1 ¾" d

-On the right, a smooth torso with soft curves sits next to a seemingly older version of itself to the left, wrinkled and weighed down by gravity and the elements.
-The title ‘Still Life’ refers to the bodies as a study, comparing the two as related yet existing in different stages of time.
-The connection shows aging as an inevitable and natural process.
+On the right, a smooth, youthful torso with soft curves sits next to a seemingly older version of itself to the left, wrinkled by gravity and the elements of time.
+The title "Still Life" refers to the bodies as a study, comparing the two as related yet existing in different stages of time.
+The dichotomy shows aging as an inevitable process of being human.

 Things We Share With Each Other